ae-aco/sql-gym-membership/README.md

 8. A new trainer has joined the gym - Tom Azure.
 Add Tom and the new specialism he teaches - Kickboxing.

 ## What I Learned
-After creating the database and running the commands, I realised there was a lot more potential for furtehr normalisation.
+After creating the database and running the commands, I realised there was a lot more potential for further normalisation.
 For example, the "Drinks" entity could have been broken down further by type (still, sparkling) and category (vegan, non-vegan).
 I'll take this into account for future projects! :)